 MSAC Final Four: 2009-10, 2002-03, 2001-02

 Stevenson joined the men's basketball staff as an assistant in 2003-04, bringing a strong work ethic and knowledge of the game to the floor each night.
 He is well known for caring for his students both on and off the court, tracking academic progress as well as developing basketball skills.
 He has worked hard to bring quality players into the program, and to help those players continue their careers at the four-year level.
 In his time with the program, he has helped players earn scholarships to Mercy College in New York, Drake University in Iowa, and Avila University in Kansas.
 His former players have also shown up on the rosters at Buffalo State, Oneonta State, Oswego State, Old Westbury College, Morrisville State, Southwestern Oklahoma State, SUNY Fredonia, and Daniel Webster College in New Hampshire.
 A former standout athlete at Trumansburg High and a college baseball player, Coach Stevenson is TC3's assistant athletic director.
-He is also an assistant softball coach for the Panthers.

 Contact: dls@TC3.edu, 607-844-8222, Ext.4494

-Coach Ricker returns for his fifth season on the bench with the women's program.
+Coach Ricker returns for his sixth season on the bench with the women's program.
 A strong recruiter and teacher on the court, he has been instrumental in bringing in the program's top players and helping them reach their potential.
 His passion for the game extends back to when he was an IAC all-star at Dryden High.
 He played college ball at Onondaga Community College, appearing the Region III All-Star Game, and at SUNY Potsdam.

-Coach Ricker has consistently been supportive of TC3's student-athletes, both on and off the court, a quality he shares with new Head Coach Stevenson.
+Coach Ricker has consistently been supportive of TC3's student-athletes, both on and off the court, a quality he shares with Head Coach Stevenson.

 Thursday, February 22, 2007